 Abstract

-Lingual neoplasms account for 2~4% of canine oropharyngeal neoplasms.
-Liposarcomas are rare among canine lingual neoplasms, typically involving the subcutis of extremities and the trunk.
-A 5-year-old spayed female Bedlington Terrier was admitted to a local hospital with lingual tumor showing rupture and muscular invasion, and glossectomy was performed.
-Upon histopathological investigation, neoplastic proliferation of well-differentiated adipocytes infiltrating into the skeletal muscle layer had been observed.
-However, in the deeper layer of the mass, dedifferentiation of the adipocytes and malignant transformation into liposarcoma was observed.
-The dedifferentiated neoplastic spindle cells had lipid vacuoles in the cytoplasm, which stained red in Oil-Red-O staining, and were highly pleomorphic with high mitotic counts.
-The neoplastic cells were immunopositive for S100 and negative for CD34 antibody.
-Previous studies reported that liposarcomas do not arise from malignant transformation of lipomas.
-In contrast to the previous studies, the present case shows the malignant transformation of infiltrative lipoma into dedifferentiated, aggressive liposarcoma, suggesting the potency of benign lipoma transforming into malignant counterpart.
+Lingual neoplasms comprise approximately 2–4% of canine oropharyngeal tumors, with liposarcomas being particularly rare and typically arising in the subcutis of the extremities and trunk.
+This report describes the case of a 5-year-old spayed female Bedlington Terrier that presented with a ruptured lingual mass exhibiting muscular invasion, for which glossectomy was performed.
+Histopathological examination revealed a neoplastic proliferation of well-differentiated adipocytes infiltrating the skeletal muscle layer.
+Notably, the deeper portion of the mass exhibited dedifferentiation of adipocytes and malignant transformation into liposarcoma.
+The dedifferentiated neoplastic spindle cells contained cytoplasmic lipid vacuoles that stained positively with Oil Red O and demonstrated marked pleomorphism and elevated mitotic activity.
+Immunohistochemically, the neoplastic cells were positive for S100 and negative for CD34.
+While prior studies have suggested that liposarcomas do not originate from the malignant transformation of lipomas, the findings in this case support the possibility of an infiltrative lipoma undergoing malignant transformation into a dedifferentiated and aggressive liposarcoma.
+This case underscores the potential for benign lipomatous lesions to evolve into their malignant counterparts under certain pathological conditions.

 Introduction

-Lipomas are among the most frequent benign soft tissue tumors in dogs, exhibiting well-circumscribed, non-invasive subcutaneous masses composed of mature adipocytes [Weiss and Goldblum, 2001; Goldshmidt and Hendrick, 2002].
-A less common subtype known as infiltrative lipoma demonstrates local aggression, characterized by high recurrence rate and extension into adjacent muscle or fascia [Mcchesney et al., 1980; Messick and Radin, 1989; Bergman et al., 1994; Huppes et al., 2016].
-Infiltrative lipomas have been reported in various anatomical regions, including limbs, abdominal or thoracic walls, head, and perianal region [Bergman et al., 1994; McEntee et al., 2005].
-Although histologically benign, infiltrative lipomas are known for their ability to infiltrate adjacent skeletal muscle and connective tissue, leading to higher recurrence rate compared to simple lipomas [Mcchesney et al., 1980; Bergman et al., 1994].
-Liposarcomas, the malignant counterpart, are uncommon tumors with low incidence in dogs accounting for 0.2-0.5% of all canine neoplasms.
-Primary liposarcomas most frequently arise from the subcutis and deeper soft tissue layers of trunk and extremities [Goldschmidt and Hendrick, 2002; Baez et al., 2004; Avallone et al., 2016].
-Lingual liposarcomas are rare, with an overall incidence of up to 2% of all lingual neoplasm in dogs [Dennis et al., 2006; Riker and Rissi, 2024].
+Lipomas represent one of the most common benign soft tissue tumors in dogs, typically presenting as well-circumscribed, non-invasive subcutaneous masses composed of mature adipocytes [Weiss and Goldblum, 2001; Goldschmidt and Hendrick, 2002].
+A less prevalent subtype, referred to as infiltrative lipoma, exhibits locally aggressive behavior, characterized by a high recurrence rate and extension into adjacent muscle or fascia [McChesney et al., 1980; Messick and Radin, 1989; Bergman et al., 1994; Huppes et al., 2016].
+Infiltrative lipomas have been reported in a variety of anatomical locations, including the limbs, abdominal and thoracic walls, head, and perianal region [Bergman et al., 1994; McEntee et al., 2005].
+Although histologically benign, infiltrative lipomas are notable for their propensity to invade adjacent skeletal muscle and connective tissue, resulting in a higher recurrence rate compared to simple lipomas [McChesney et al., 1980; Bergman et al., 1994].
+Liposarcomas, the malignant adipocytic counterpart, are rare in dogs, accounting for approximately 0.2% to 0.5% of all canine neoplasms.
+Primary liposarcomas most commonly arise from the subcutaneous tissue and deeper soft tissue structures of the trunk and extremities [Goldschmidt and Hendrick, 2002; Baez et al., 2004; Avallone et al., 2016].
+Lingual liposarcomas are particularly uncommon, comprising up to 2% of all lingual neoplasms in dogs [Dennis et al., 2006; Riker and Rissi, 2024].

-While liposarcomas are malignant adipocytic tumors that can arise de novo in dogs, the malignant transformation of a previously benign lipoma into a liposarcoma was not known to occur in veterinary literature [Doster et al., 1986; Messick and Radin 1989; Masserdotti et al., 2008].
-To the best of our knowledge, this is the first reported case of a canine infiltrative lipoma of the tongue undergoing malignant transformation into a well-differentiated liposarcoma.
+While liposarcomas are malignant tumors that can develop de novo, the malignant transformation of a previously benign lipoma into a liposarcoma has not been previously documented in the veterinary literature [Doster et al., 1986; Messick and Radin, 1989; Masserdotti et al., 2008].
+To the best of our knowledge, this report describes the first documented case of malignant transformation of a canine infiltrative lipoma of the tongue into a well-differentiated liposarcoma.

 Case Description